-Electricity consumption primary data is taken into account, if they are available.
+Electricity consumption primary data is considered, if they are available.
 If not, electricity consumption is estimated from leased area data (using benchmark information: CIBSE (2000).

-Emission factor: the same as in scope 2.
-(If thermal energy is consumed: MAPAMA)
+Emission factors: the same as in scope 2.
+(If thermal energy is consumed: OECC)

 3. Calculation procedure